 "There's so many people praying!
 Why is the problem not fixed by now?"

+"What good can possibly come from this?"
 "Is it even worth it to keep going?"

 "Whatever doesn't kill you, will make you stronger."